International Visitor Conservation and Tourism Levy (IVL)

-The Electronic Travel Authority
+The New Zealand Electronic Travel Authority (NZeTA)

-The ETA will help New Zealand manage the increasing numbers of travellers forecast to come to New Zealand in the future by reducing the time needed for border clearance, strengthening border security and bringing New Zealand's border controls into line with international best practices.
+The NZeTA will help New Zealand manage the increasing numbers of travellers forecast to come to New Zealand in the future by reducing the time needed for border clearance, strengthening border security and bringing New Zealand's border controls into line with international best practices.

 Where the IVL will be spent

 The IVL is a change in the way we invest in tourism in New Zealand.
 Its aim is long-term, significant change to the way the tourism system works.
 It is an important component of the New Zealand-Aotearoa Government Tourism Strategy [PDF, 1.1 MB].

 The IVL will be split between conservation and tourism, with three areas of focus: conservation, infrastructure and systems.

 To help guide investment decisions, an advisory group, with expertise covering conservation, local government, tourism and Māori perspectives will be set up.
 They will work with MBIE and the Department of Conservation to form an Investment Plan that will support a range of programmes.

 The Ministers of Tourism, Conservation and Finance, will approve the Investment Plan, with MBIE and DOC making the final funding decisions on individual projects in line with the Investment Plan.

 It’s intended that the advisory group will be up and running from July 2019, with the Investment Plan to be finalised by October 2019.

 There are a number of other funding options for tourism related infrastructure and projects run by MBIE.
 These funds will complement the IVL: